History of Europe in Timeline

 1948: Berlin Blockade

-The Berlin blockade occurred in 1948 and 1949 and was one of the great international crises of the Cold War.
+The Berlin blockade in 1948 and 1949 was one of the great international crises of the Cold War.

 1949: Berlin Blockade

-The Berlin blockade occurred in 1948 and 1949 and was one of the great international crises of the Cold War.
+The Berlin blockade in 1948 and 1949 was one of the great international crises of the Cold War.

-In 1957, the Treaty of Rome established the European Economic Community (EEC) between six Western European states.
-The goal of the EEC was to create a unified economic policy and common market.
+In 1957, the Treaty of Rome established the European Economic Community (EEC) between six Western European states, with the goal of a unified economic policy and common market.

-In 1958, the Soviet Geographical Society formally recommended that the boundary between Europe and Asia be drawn in textbooks from Baydaratskaya Bay, on the Kara Sea, along the eastern foot of Ural Mountains, then following the Ural River until the Mugodzhar Hills, and then the Emba River; and Kuma–Manych Depression.
+In 1958, the Soviet Geographical Society formally recommended the Europe-Asia boundary be drawn from Baydaratskaya Bay along the eastern foot of the Ural Mountains, the Ural River, the Mugodzhar Hills, the Emba River, and the Kuma–Manych Depression.

 1961: Construction of the Berlin Wall